Update: This project is currently in the phase of laying fabric, and is expected to be complete within the next 45 days.

 2017 Pavement Crack and Joint Seal

-The City of Westlake has hired Aero-Mark Inc. to preform crack sealing on various asphalt roadways throughout the City.
-The sealant is applied to cracks in the pavement to prevent the migration of water into the pavement, which during freeze cycles damages the roadway.
+The City of Westlake hired Aero-Mark Inc. to preform crack sealing on various asphalt roadways throughout the City, this project has been completed as of June 2017.
+The sealant was applied to cracks in the pavement to prevent the migration of water into the pavement, which during freeze cycles damages the roadway.
 This is another cost effective preventative maintenance technique used by the City to maintain quality road surfaces for the traveling public.
-View the streets listing.
 View the Bid Tabulations